 The Lubbesmeyer twins offer a range of work created in fiber and paint.
 Through the twins’ collaborative process, they distill literal imagery into vivid blocks of color and texture, creating an abstracted view of their surroundings.
-Working studio / gallery open Tuesday thru Saturday.
+The working studio and gallery is open Tuesday thru Saturday.

 Mary Medrano Gallery

-Billye Turner, art consultant, coordinates the Oxford Hotel exhibition schedule with information at email@example.com.
+Billye Turner, art consultant, curates art displays for The Oxford Hotel lobby with additional information at 503-780-2828 or email@example.com

 Red Chair Gallery

 Signs of Spring featuring three local artists: Ian Herdell, Laura Childers and Dorothy Eberhardt.
 Herdell and Childers are a husband and wife team that work under the name of Cambrian Company.
 They create beautifully designed furniture and art inspired by nature.
 Their work is made from West Coast woods that lend unique textures and patterns to their furniture and art.
 Many of their pieces are decorated with lifelike birds and plants created by marquetry, a technique similar to inlay.

 Eberhardt is able to experience the joy of all the magical places in Central Oregon and share them with you through her photography.
 Dorothy’s adventures in pursuit of the magic include hiking, kayaking and snowshoeing.
 She applies her background in art education and being a professional artist for 35 years to her photos thru strong compositions and artistic principles.
 In the end, the love of the outdoors and the joy of finding and sharing the magic is the most important thing to her.

 834 NW Brooks St., 541-382-5884, www.sageframing-gallery.com